-- (I)The communication between the independent director and the internal audit manager: - 1.
+- (I) The communication between the independent director and the internal audit manager: - 1.
 The audit office will submit the audit report on a monthly basis to the independent directors for review.
-The audit officers will also present at the periodically held meetings of the Audit Committee and Board of Directors and present their findings in the internal report. - 2.
-The accountants are invited to present at the periodically held meeting of the Audit Committee and Board of Directors and present their financial report and proceed to communication and discussion; as well as the effects of the amended IFRSs announcement on the Company. - 3.
-The independent directors and the internal audit officers can communicate with each other via E-mail, phone conference or meet in person when necessary.
+The audit officers will also present at the periodically held meetings of the Audit Committee and Board of Directors and present their findings in the internal report. - The accountants are invited to present their financial report and the effects of the amended IFRSs announcement on the Company to the independent directors at the Audit Committee's meeting. - 3.
+The independent directors and the internal audit officers can communicate with each other via E-mail, phone conference or meet in person when necessary. - (II) Summary of the Communication between Independent Directors and Internal Audit Supervisors